 This course offers a study of the theological and philosophic foundations of Christian camp and retreat ministry and provides an overview of current professional practices in the following areas: program planning; staff recruitment, training, supervision, and management; site selection; promotion; and evaluation.
 The course is designed to help anyone responsible for leading Christian camps or retreats, as well as those considering a career in Christian camping.
 Attention will also be given to insights into camp and retreat ministries around the world.
 3 hours.

 EML5425 Effective Ministry with Adults Estep

-A study of the characteristics, needs, and problems of adults of various ages, and the ministries of local-church adult education, with attention to principles, programs, and resources.
+A study of how the education ministry can facilitate discipleship among adults of various ages, with attention given to comprehensive programming, pastoral principles, and relevant resources.
 3 hours.